-If you’re looking for a seamless integration of your brand into your users’ TikTok “For You” feeds, in-feed ads are perfect.
-Optimized for conversion, these 5 - 60 second ads allow any business to get started marketing quickly.
-In fact, TikTok’s robust Ads Manager Platform allows businesses to coordinate their ads, monitor traffic, and understand conversion analytics.
+If you’re looking for seamless integration of your brand into your users’ TikTok “For You” feeds, in-feed ads are perfect.
+These 5 - 60 second ads allow any business to get started marketing quickly (the ideal duration is 15 seconds).

-For TopView and TopView Lite campaigns, the user interface is designed for full-screen take-over.
+For TopView and TopView Lite campaigns, the user interface is designed for full-screen take-over and it can last up to 60 seconds.
 These are great for getting your target audience to focus on your brand.
-This option allows a 24-hour takeover as well: your ad will be the first video users see when they open TikTok.
-Additionally, these campaigns support internal and external links to facilitate landing page conversion.

 Branded Hashtag Challenge

-Branded Hashtag Challenges offer an interactive approach for increasing your company’s brand engagement over a six-day marketing campaign.
+Branded Hashtag Challenges offer an interactive approach to increase your company’s brand engagement over a three to six-day marketing campaign.
 After sponsoring a hashtag challenge, your content will be displayed on the Discover Page to be seen by millions of users.